-There’s a huge amount of pressure to connect with your audience this time of year, when they’re at their computers with their wallets already open and their credit card numbers half-memorized.
+There’s a huge amount of pressure to connect with your audience via social media during the holidays when people are at their computers with their wallets already open and their credit card numbers half-memorized.

 Now it’s up to you to make sure they notice your products and services.

 However, some of your holiday success hinges on social media because it’s the place people go to when they’re looking for awesome gift ideas.
 That’s why you have to prepare your social media for the holidays now.

 You’ve got more on your plate than usual and it’s difficult to keep up with it all.
-When that happens, social media is one of the first things to go…
+When that happens, social media is one of the first things to go.

 You can’t afford to let this happen.